bradleypallen/inference-article/outline.md

 The tools were built on top of Lisp, and the emergence of specialized hardware and workstation environments for Lisp application development was seen as a way to dramatically improve developer productivity.
 Jacobson and Williams got involved with the MIT-based efforts in building Lisp machines, and were directly involved in the founding of Lisp Machines Incorporated (LMI), one of the two startups out of MIT to deliver Lisp machines to the market.

 ## The "Gang of Four" and the dawn of the expert systems market
 Motivated by governmental and defense initiatives in the industrialization of artificial intelligence, interest in the venture capital community in the creation of startups to deliver products in support of those initiatives, and the glamor associated with the "thinking machine" trope, a number of expert systems companies formed around the period from 1982 to 1985.
-Inference was one of the initial "Gang of Four" venture-funded expert systems startups, joined by Intelligenetics, Teknowledge and Inference was the only such company not directly associated with Stanford University and based in the Bay Area.
+Inference was one of the initial "Gang of Four" venture-funded expert systems startups, joined by Intelligenetics, Teknowledge and Carnegie Group.

 ### Venture funding by Venrock
 In 1983, Alex Jacobson managed to close an investment round with Venrock, with Tony Sun of Venrock taking a seat on the board.
 This was the initial capital infusion that allowed Inference to begin to build the team that would deliver ART to market.
 Chuck Williams and his team demonstrated Axiom, an initial version of a expert systems shell, and the first to incorporate an assumption-based truth maintenance system (ATMS), that together with a forward- and backwards-chaining inference engine supported the ability to do hypothetical reasoning.
 Recruiting of a technology team to be led by Williams began in earnest, but was challenging due to the scarcity of developers familiar with the key technologies.